 Her hands were gasa gasa from the cold winter wind — time for some hand cream!

-Just for reference, in Japanese, this would be: てが、がさがさしているね。だいじょうぶ?
+In Japanese, this would be: てが、がさがさしているね。だいじょうぶ?

 Cultural Note